neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 ### Real-X, Let us Explain!

-Given that Eval-X is robust to encodings and out-of-distribution artifacts, you might be wondering... is there a way use this approach to create a new amortized  explanation method ?
+Given that Eval-X is robust to encodings and out-of-distribution artifacts, you might be wondering... is there a way use this approach to create a new amortized explanation method?
-Accordingly, we recently introduced Real-X, a novel amortized  explanation method !
+Accordingly, we recently introduced Real-X, a novel amortized explanation method!
 Lets look at how Real-X works. (more de-ja-vu)
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">